About

 I am affiliated with:

 Kaitlin Lindquist Counselling is an inclusive practice.
-I work from an anti-oppressive, social justice framework and welcome folks from all backgrounds and communities.
-I strive to make my practice an allied space for Indigenous, Black, POC, differently abled, and LGBTQ+ individuals.
-I use the pronouns she/her.
+I work from an intersectional, anti-oppressive, social justice framework and welcome folks from all backgrounds and communities.
+I strive to make my practice an allied space, including all body shapes and abilities, 2SLGBTQ+ communities, and the Global Majority, a term used to acknowledge the majority population in the world who have felt the most harm and pressure under colonization.
+I use the pronouns she/her/hers.

 Specialties